-If they are not a member of a trade association, or you get nowhere with them and still believe you have a case then you can make a claim in the small claims court as long as it’s for £10,000 or less (£5,000 or less for personal injury or housing disrepair).
+If they are not a member of a trade association, or you get nowhere with them and still believe you have a case, then you can make a claim in the small claims court as long as it’s for £10,000 or less (£5,000 or less for personal injury or housing disrepair).
 Even so you need to have written to the company or trader first giving a specific time to correct any fault.
-There is also an alternative option of using the Alternative Dispute Resolution service (which is binding but does not involve legal action).
+There is also an option of using the Alternative Dispute Resolution service (which is binding but does not involve legal action).

 There is plenty of help available from consumer groups, and from the leaflets and brochures listed below.
-Remember, the small claims court was set up to make it pretty easy and relatively risk free for consumers to take on companies they have a dispute with so it shouldn’t be too daunting.
+Remember, the small claims court was set up to make it pretty easy and relatively risk free for consumers to take on companies they have a dispute with.
+So it shouldn’t be too daunting.
 Read the information below for a better understanding –

 - Small claims court advice – Citizens Advice

 - Sale of Goods Act gives us 6 years to claim for faulty appliances

 - Alternative Dispute Resolution (ADR) Citizens Advice bureau (pdf) downloadable booklet